StocksTechTop Stories

 Management probably did not plan for the swift downfall of the NFT market.
 Once the realization that is owning an NFT doesn’t mean much of anything reached critical mass, the entire market went into free fall.
 Existing investors began to sell their assets and exit the industry entirely, while prospective new entrants steered clear.
 At least for now, NFTs will remain an incredibly niche industry.

 Which leads us to GameStop’s stock split.
 The company initially filed notice with the SEC in April, once the NFT bloodbath was already underway.
-Likely knowing their NFT platfit’swould be a dud (it’s still not live at gamestop.com), management pivoted to the tried and true stock split to buoy a fading stock price.
+Likely knowing their NFT platform would be a dud (it’s still not live at gamestop.com), management pivoted to the tried and true stock split to buoy a fading stock price.
 The four-for-one split will take effect after the bell on July 18th.

 Whether a stock split can make up for a dying business or the failure to launch its Plan B remains to be seen.

-????Join the Discussion in the Wealthy VC Investor Group
+Join the Discussion in the WVC Facebook Investor Group

-Disclaimer: Wealthy VC does not hold a position in any of the stocks mentioned in this article.
+Disclaimer: Wealthy VC does not hold a position in any of the stocks, ETFs or cryptocurrencies mentioned in this article.

 Ryan Troup

-Ryan Troup is the Editor in Chief of Wealthy VC and TCI.
+Ryan Troup is the Editor in Chief of Wealthy VC.
 Ryan has 15+ years of investing experience.
-Twitter | Email
+X | Email

 Related Articles